What is Microsoft Project or MS project online free?

 Let’s start with what you need.

 Obviously, you will need MS Project which you can purchase from the website as a Standard or Professional edition.
 The Professional edition has a lot more complex features so if you are a beginner at MS project online free, a Standard edition should suffice.
-After installing this programme, you will most probably find it on your desktop or your start menu.
+After installing this program, you will most probably find it on your desktop or your start menu.

 Make a sample project.